North Murray's Tidwell commits to play football at Army

 On Sunday, Tidwell announced on Twitter he has committed to the U.S. Military Academy at West Point (Army).
 He can make the signing official on Wednesday, when athletes can sign with NCAA Division I and II schools.

+"I want to start by thanking God for blessing me for this opportunity," Tidwell posted in his announcement.
+"I want to thank my parents for supporting me every step of the way.
+I also want to thank the North Murray coaching staff for being like a second family to me and making me into the player that I am today."

 Tidwell played all over the field during his career at North Murray: running back, wide receiver, defensive back and on special teams.
-He expects to play defensive back in college.
+He expects to play defensive back in college, but North Murray head football coach Preston Poag said he wouldn't be surprised to see Tidwell succeed wherever he lines up in his collegiate career.

+"He can do so many different things all across the field on offense, defense and special teams," Poag said.
+"Those are the guys you want when you're a college coach."

 In 2020, he had 119 carries for 877 yards and 16 touchdowns; 32 catches for 546 yards for six touchdowns; two special teams touchdowns; and five interceptions.
 He was the Region 6-3A offensive player of the year, made the 6-3A second team defense and made the Daily Citizen-News 2020 All-Area Football Team as an athlete.